 Another drawback is that you purchase annuities from a life insurance or investment company.
 Setting up most annuities is expensive, those sold by traditional insurance companies through insurance agents even more so.

-Your choices for your annuities can be quite complicated.
-There are 4 major things that you consider when you purchase annuities.
+There are seven major things that you consider when you are choosing annuities

 Funding | Funded with pretax dollars or assets created with them, such as an IRA, or a 401K | Funded with after-tax dollars or assets created with them, such as savings, stocks, and other investments |